 We’ll use them to guide you on how to lower your electricity bill while using these heaters.

-- Question 1: Is it Cheaper to Leave Heating on Low?
+- Is It Cheaper to Leave Heating on Low?

-- Question 2: What Is the Best Electric Patio Heater?
+- What Is the Best Electric Patio Heater?

-- Question 3: Are Electric Patio Heaters Better Than Gas?
+- Are Electric Patio Heaters Better Than Gas?

-- Question 4: How Much Electricity Does an Outdoor Heater Use?
+- How Much Electricity Does an Outdoor Heater Use?

-- Question 5: What Is the Most Efficient Patio Heater?
+- What Is the Most Efficient Patio Heater?

-- Question 7: What Plug-in Heaters Are the Cheapest to Run?
+- What Plug-in Heaters Are the Cheapest to Run?

-Question 1: Is it Cheaper to Leave Heating on Low?
+Is It Cheaper to Leave Heating on Low?

 Should you leave your patio heater running throughout on low?
 Should you set it at high and keep turning it on and off?
 These two questions are some of the most common when it comes to indoor/outdoor heating.